On Restlessness

 saying, Note where the wrist starts, thumb ends,

-and how the hip tendons each transform
+and how the hip tendons each transform.

 And every student might attend to your waist